SPR Privacy & Data Protection Policy

 The personal data you hold should be accurate, kept up to date, and, if it is no longer accurate, should be rectified or erased.

-The SPR is committed to keeping accurate and up to date records, and we review our records regularly to ensure their accuracy, and the necessity for hold the data we do.
+The SPR is committed to keeping accurate and up to date records, and we review our administrative records regularly to ensure their accuracy, and the necessity to hold the data we do.
 Any data that is no longer required for the specific purpose for which it was given will be deleted and erased.

 The SPR recognises that despite our best efforts things can still go wrong.
 The SPR will put right any mistakes or errors in the data that the SPR holds about its members, supporters, service users, and organisations the SPR works with as well as members of the public.
 The SPR will do this when notified of the mistake or error by the member, supporter, person or organisation concerned.